as-com/alef/packages/alef-tools/docs/StyleSheet.md

 # StyleSheet
-Organize multiple Fela Rules in StyleSheets.
+Organize multiple Alef Rules in StyleSheets.
 A simple helper to organize multiple rules within one single StyleSheet as used e.g. in [React Native](https://github.com/facebook/react-native) or [react-look](https://github.com/rofrischmann/react-look).

 ## Methods